Get a student from Nature and Agricultural Management as an intern

 New ideas | New angles | New knowledge

-An internship agreement is a golden opportunity to resolve specific tasks and meet an almost graduated bachelor, who has been educated to plan and carry out tasks within the fields of the environment and agriculture.
+An intern is a golden opportunity to resolve specific tasks and meet an almost graduated bachelor, who has been educated to plan and carry out tasks within the fields of the environment and agriculture.

 Here are some examples of internship assignments and bachelor projects:

 - Development-orientated environmental problems in rivers, lakes and seas